fcsiba/Open-Data-Forecasting/README.md

 Network URL: http://192.168.86.126:8501
 ```
-Click on the local URL to view your application on a brower.
+Click on the local URL to view your application on a browser.

 ## See Also